wes-mitchell/wes-mitchell/README.md

 Full Stack Web Developer & Musician
 -----------------------------------

-I’m a full stack web developer at Revenue Solutions Inc. and completed Nashville Software School in August of 2022 working with cohort 55.
+I’m a full stack web developer at [Hone Health](https://honehealth.com/about/?srsltid=AfmBOophifRufPSmMZkgELCG4LPQCTuzNr776hwHHv427oNLlzjHwl-N) and completed Nashville Software School in August of 2022 working with [Cohort 55](https://nss-day-cohort-55.github.io/).
 My primary languages are C#, TypeScript, Javascript and I dabble a bit with Swift when I'm looking to learn something new.
 I’m always open to collaborating and networking with folks who have similar interests!
 Feel free to shoot me a message here or via e-mail listed below.

 * 🌍  I'm based in New Orleans, LA
 * ✉️  You can contact me at [wmitchelldev@gmail.com](mailto:wmitchelldev@gmail.com)
 * 🚀  I'm currently working on a server side API for [Miller Time](https://github.com/wes-mitchell/Miller_Time_API)
-* 🧠  I'm learning React, JS, C# and .NET
+* 🧠  I'm constantly exploring emerging technologies to sharpen my craft and deliver better solutions
 * :globe_with_meridians: [PORTFOLIO](https://wes-mitchell.github.io/wes-mitchell-portfolio/)
 * :globe_with_meridians: [WMDRUMS](https://www.wmdrums.com/)